I’m primarily motivated by two problems:

 I left college at 19, started a technology company in New York, and then went on a round-the-world trip.
-Now, I’m back in New York and doing personal research on behavior, habits, and strategy.
+Afterwards, I graduated summa cum laude from Columbia University in 2017 in Computer Science concentrating in Intelligent Systems.

 One — I got my kicks in computer programming in elementary school, and since then I’ve been developing, designing, and creating products.

-Two — My fascination with thinking and cognition turned into a devotion to advancing the understanding of behavior and its expression in complex systems as power and incentive.
+Two — My fascination with thinking and cognition turned into a devotion to advancing the understanding of behavior and its expression in complex systems.

-Three — Early idealism sustained by a round-the-world trip compelled me to work on important and fundamental problems, unlike the ones being addressed by tech startups today.
+Three — Early idealism sustained by a round-the-world trip compelled me to work on important and fundamental problems, using behavioral science, technology, and machine learning.